eganlau/real-time-sam2/QUICKSTART.md

 # Go back to project directory
 cd ~/dev/nlp/real-time-sam2

-# Run the webcam tracker
+# Run the webcam tracker (manual mode by default)
 python src/cli_webcam.py --device mps

 # Controls:
 #   - Click and drag to select objects (e.g., your phone)
 #   - Space: Pause/Resume
-#   - R: Reset tracking
+#   - R: Reset tracking (clears buffer and starts fresh)
-#   - A: Auto-detect (if you installed ultralytics)
 #   - Q: Quit
 ```

+**Important Tips:**
+- The tracker accumulates frames in memory for SAM2 to work
+- For sessions longer than a few minutes, press **R** to reset and clear memory
+- Start by selecting one object at a time to test
+- Auto-detection is disabled by default to avoid frame index issues

 ### Common Issues & Fixes